Eykam/playground/README.md

 ## Updating & Publishing Package

 1. There is a Github Workflow implemented in the repo to automatically build and publish the package whenever changes are pushed to the main branch
-2. Before committing changes to the main branch, make sure to increment the version number in the package.json, otherwise the publishing workflow will fail.
-Ex: "version" : "0.0.1" -> "version" : "0.0.2"
-3. After updates are committed and new package is published, make sure to re-run `npm install @eykam/playground@latest` in projects consuming package to get updates
+2. After updates are committed and new package is published, make sure to re-run `npm install @eykam/playground@latest` in projects consuming package to get updates

 ## Package usage